unfinishedideas/robot_kittens/README.md

 ### ***Question 5: What was the playtester's experience?
 Did it match your expectations?***

 The playtesters I showed the game to enjoyed their time.
 I could tell that adding the timer created a little bit of tension as they searched for the kitten.
 But they also found the various object descriptions funny which think matched the goofy yet tense experience that I was going for.
-Though I did observe some mild confusion with starting a game and they weren't sure which character they were as well as the controls (They are WSAD so I think the confusion was mainly due to the fact they do not play many computer games).
+Though I did observe some mild confusion with starting a game and they weren't sure which character they were as well as the controls (They are WASD so I think the confusion was mainly due to the fact they do not play many computer games).

 <br>